top of page

 Sketches

 We began the the design process via a rapid generation of ideas of what we thought could be potentially added as a feature to the app.
-Our low-fidelity sketches were based on the initial user interviews, personas, and the journey map.
-Every team member brought forth different ideas and perspectives of the same goal.
-In the end, our ideas blended and fueled each other's growth.

 design image taskU.jpeg